harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_admin-before.jpg" class="b-gray-lightest b-1" alt="Screenshot of the admin tooling for managing colors before this project.">
-  <p class="text-small italic text-center">The existing admin tooling for managing colors.</p>
+  <p class="body-caption text-center">The existing admin tooling for managing colors.</p>
 </div>

 There was an existing tool for managing colors in our admin tooling, but it wasn’t very user-friendly; the copy was unclear and didn’t match the language the merch team used, and there weren’t visual representations of colors anywhere, so it made sorting the colors very difficult.
 There were no subpages; the table of colors had every form field exposed.
 If we were going to add more information to each color (the color family, filtering rules) then we’d need to rethink the architecture of color management a bit.